-Postdoctoral Fellows in Statistical Genetics
+Postdoctoral Fellowship in Statistical Genetics and Genomics

 Applicants should send a CV, a short research statement, and names of three referees to me.
-Review of applications will begin immediately, and continue until the positions are filled.